 Voice search is all about getting quick answers.
 That's why featured snippets and schema markups matter when it comes to SEO voice search.

-FAQ statements are great for targeting long-tail keywords and providing quick answers.
+FAQ statements are exceptional for targeting long-tail keywords and providing quick answers.

 Again, remember that voice search queries are semantically different from desktop and mobile searches.
-This means that there are a lot more words in them due to NLP, and the central importance is placed on long-tail keywords.
+This means that there are a lot more words in them and the central importance is placed on long-tail keywords.

 You can use the following tools to help you understand the way searchers process language and optimize the keywords you use: